SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Clicking on the "data explorer" in the navigator.
 You have access to all data points of all assets.

 * Navigate to a specific asset and click on the tab "Data Explorer".
 You have access to all data points of the assets and sub-assets.

 * Adding data points related widgets to the dashboard.
 Here you can view pre-defined reports easily.

-A typical use is the following to visualize the data points:
+To visualize data points, perform the following steps:

-* Go to the asset or device, and click on "Data Explorer".
+* Go to the group or device, and click on "Data Explorer".

-* The first five data points of the selected device or asset are shown.
+* The first five data points of the selected device or group are shown.

 * Add additional data point by selecting "Add data points..."